-Israeli Ministers Throw Trump-like Tantrums After United Nations Security Council Slam
+Israeli Ministers Throw Trump-like Tantrums After U.N.
+Security Council Slam

 This sort of temper tantrum reminds us of Donald J. Trump’s petulant twitter wars with his critics.
 It is for the benefit of the Israeli right wing, since none of the 12 countries really cares whether Likud Party officials visit them or not.

 Netanyahu also seems to have threatened to withdraw from the United Nations.
 What is ironic is the effort the Israeli government has put in to combating the boycott, divestment and sanctions movement against Israel’s Apartheid policies toward the stateless Palestinians.
-IF the BDS supporters could get 12 countries to refuse to see the Israeli ambassador and could get the UN to kick Israel out, they would be ecstatic.
+If the BDS supporters could get 12 countries to refuse to see the Israeli ambassador and could get the UN to kick Israel out, they would be ecstatic.
 Netanyahu is self-BDS-ing, via his tantrum.

 Israel is a small country of 8 million people, only 6 million of them Jews, and its annual gross domestic product, at around $300 billion, is similar to that of Denmark and Ireland (both less populous countries, so Israel is poorer than they per capita).
 Nobody much really cares in world affairs if Denmark gets in a snit about something, though to be fair the Danes haven’t really gotten in many snits in recent centuries.